2019 Toyota RAV4 first drive review: Reaching new heights

 MORE: Read our 2019 Toyota RAV4 review

 The crucial number is rather more personal—it’s my height.
-I’m 5’11”, which puts me a click or two above the typical American male.
+I’m 5-foot-11, which puts me a click or two above the typical American male.
 That means there are plenty of folks out there taller than me, and I’m not sure how they’re going to fit in the RAV4.

 This is a big concern for one of America’s most popular vehicles.
 Outside of pickup trucks, more new RAV4s were sold last year than any other vehicle.
 We want crossover SUVs and we lined up in droves for the old RAV4.